 Schools are encouraged to use the STAR as a framework or to integrate key elements into their current attendance policies and procedures.
-Consider how you might use this direction to develop your own school specific response to attendance.
+Consider how you might use different types of responses at different thresholds.

 Identify strengths and areas for improvement